 The truth is that I’ll probably never have 8 million hits for a post.
 Those videos are for people who want a recipe that’s fast…and easy…with as little fuss as possible…and doesn’t require a special pan or spice…and results in something the whole family will love.
 Those videos are for what I call “Everyday Cooks.”
 You know who they are.
 After a full day at work, these folks are expected to arrive home and whip up something soul-satisfying and delicious day after day after day.
 God bless them.
 I could never do that – it would suck the joy of cooking right out of me.

 Instead, I write for the food enthusiast, culinary explorers who learn about different cultures through preparing and eating their food, who are enamored by new ingredients or cooking techniques, and are willing to sacrifice gluten sensitivities and sugar phobias for the perfect slice of homemade apple pie.
-We relish the fuss.
+We relish the fuss – handmade crusts, apples harvested from the garden.
 We are a special breed, our numbers are small, but our passion is deep.

 For my fellow enthusiasts…